awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 Short query acceleration \(SQA\) prioritizes selected short\-running queries ahead of longer\-running queries\.
 SQA runs short\-running queries in a dedicated space, so that SQA queries aren't forced to wait in queues behind longer queries\.
 SQA only prioritizes queries that are short\-running and are in a user\-defined queue\.
 With SQA, short\-running queries begin running more quickly and users see results sooner\.

-If you enable SQA, you can reduce or eliminate workload management \(WLM\) queues that are dedicated to running short queries\.
+If you turn on SQA, you can reduce or eliminate workload management \(WLM\) queues that are dedicated to running short queries\.
 In addition, long\-running queries don't need to contend with short queries for slots in a queue, so you can configure your WLM queues to use fewer query slots\.
 When you use lower concurrency, query throughput is increased and overall system performance is improved for most workloads\.
 For more information, see [Working with short query acceleration](wlm-short-query-acceleration.md)\.

 **Analysis**